A Class of Its Own

 Maintain and develop its global operations in line with the needs of clients using its services.
 ClassNK has earned an outstanding reputation for its long-standing dedication to safeguarding life and property at sea and preventing marine pollution through the establishment of universally recognized standards for the design, construction and maintenance of ships and other marine structures.

-The Head Office is located in Tokyo and in Chiba, Japan, and there are branch offices at the major Japanese and overseas cities throughout the world. (see Contact us) As of the end of November 2014, the Society had 8,826 ships over 231 million g.t. under class.
+The Head Office is located in Tokyo and in Chiba, Japan, and there are branch offices at the major Japanese and overseas cities throughout the world. (see Contact us) As of the end of January 2019, the Society had 9,054 ships totaling over 251 million g.t. under class.
 This figure represents approximately 20 percent of the world merchant fleet currently under class.

 Detailed Statistics on the Society's registered fleet

 In addition to its classification survey activities, ClassNK conducts surveys on behalf of third parties including State administrations, offers technical services for offshore structures and onshore plants construction projects, accommodates requests for appraisals and engineering consultation, conducts research and development in various ship-related fields; provides quality-assurance certification of suppliers based on ISO 9000 and 14001 and OHSAS18001 series criteria*, and verifies the safety management systems of ship-management companies and ships, in accordance with the International Safety Management (ISM)Code and International Ship and Port Facility Security(ISPS) Code**.

 * As of the end of January, for ISO 9000, the number of registered suppliers was 499 while for ISO14001, the number of registered suppliers was 133 and for OHSAS18001, the number of registered suppliers was 35.

 ** As of the end of January, for the ISM code, the numbers of registered companies and vessels were 733 and 5,871 while for ISPS code, the number of registered vessels was 5,323.